kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 ### Clustered standard errors

 This is a general approach favored in applied econometrics that adjusts for clustering _and_ heteroscedasticity.
 For a good, but technical discussion, see ["When Should You Adjust Standard Errors for Clustering?" by Abadie, Athey, Imbens, and Wooldridge](https://economics.mit.edu/files/13927).
 The paper has three key lessons for us.
 First, we _should_ use clustered standard errors when the experiment assignments are made at the group level (page 12, corollary 1).
-Second, if our sample has only a small portion of the persons that _could have_ appeared in the sample, the clustered standard errors are approximately correct.
+Second, if our sample has only a small portion of the persons that _could have_ appeared in the sample, the clustered standard errors are approximately correct (page 12, corollary 2).
 Third, suppose the previous point is not true: Our sample has almost all persons that could be sampled.
-Under person-level randomization, the clustered standard errors will be conservative, and no better standard error estimator is available.
+Under person-level randomization, the clustered standard errors will be conservative, and no better standard error estimator is available (page 13).

 Standard stats packages allow clustering as an option that will update all regression results appropriately (standard errors, t-stats, and p-values) without any further manual calculations.
 In R the `sandwich` package does this.
 In Python `statsmodels` and `linearmodels` provide the correction.

 ### Simulation results

 To demonstrate the correction, we will return to the benchmark DGP simulations under the null hypothesis of no effect.
-Before we saw that with 8 visits per person, person-level randomization causes the false positive rate was around 25 percent instead of 5 percent.
-That result is shown in the figure below on the left side.
+Before we saw that with 8 visits per person, person-level randomization boosts the false positive rate to around 25 percent instead of 5 percent.
+That result reappears in the figure below on the left side.
 The green point shows our grossly inflated error rate when using person-level randomization.
 However, when we use clustered standard errors the error rate is 5 percent as expected!
 The right side of the figure shows the error rates when using visit-level randomization, where both methods are correct.

 ![fpr_by_randomization]({{ site.url }}/images/fpr_by_randomization.svg){: .center-image width="100%"}

 # Conclusion

 In practice, we are very often forced to put groups, or clusters, of data into the same treatment assignment.
 This is common when the group is a person using some software that we want to have consistent behavior.
 When we randomly assign the experiment treatment by group, we have two main complications.
 First, power decreases (in the likely case of heterogeneity between groups).
-If we can implement a within-person experiment, we should!
+So, if we can implement a within-person experiment, then we should!
 Second, we should use clustered standard errors to get correct inference.
 This correction is easily implemented in standard software packages, so there is no excuse for avoiding it!

 # Appendix